 What can leaders and change agents do to create a more psychologically safe workplace?

-The research identified ten critical leadership behaviors and practices to build a psychologically safe environment:
+The research identified ten critical safety leadership behaviors and practices to build a psychologically safe environment:

 - Take action.
 One of the primary motivations for people to speak up is when they see it will be valued and acted upon.
 It’s critical to demonstrate you’ve heard their input, considered it and it’s been acted on.
-If you’re not going to take action, go back and tell people why; share your rational.
-This encourages people to speak up again in the future knowing their input didn’t go into a ‘black hole.’
+If you’re not going to take action, go back and tell people why.
+This encourages people to speak up again in the future knowing their input didn’t go into a black hole.

 - Be a ‘learning’ leader.
 Be curious and, no matter how senior or knowledgeable, adopt a growth mindset.
 Look to ‘explore’ learning opportunities with colleagues versus feeling the need to ‘explain’ based on your seniority and experience.
 What can you learn from your colleagues?
 Value the diversity of thinking, make it safe to talk about errors and difficult issues and react positively when people speak up.

 - Acknowledge and appreciate people.
 Acknowledge and thank people for their contributions and the difference they are making.
-It makes a difference for people to know that their work is noticed, appreciated, and valued.
-It doesn’t have to be financial rewards, but public recognition and celebrating people’s contribution creates positive reinforcement for them and encourages others.
+It makes a difference for people to know their work is noticed, appreciated, and valued.
+It doesn’t have to be financial reward, but public recognition and celebrating people’s contribution will create positive reinforcement for them and encourage others.

 - Manage complexity.
-As a leader, when you’re thinking about your organisation, think about the dynamics effecting it for example, the markets and environment you operate in, risks, competing commitments and changes occurring.
-Reflect on how they impact the activities and mindset of the people working within your organisation and its supply chains.
+As a leader, when you’re thinking about your organization, think about the dynamics affecting it, for example the markets and environment you operate in, risks, competing commitments and changes occurring.
+Reflect on how they impact the activities and mindset of the people working within your organization and its supply chains.
 How do they affect morale, level of distraction and introduce possible safety risk?

-If you would like to discuss any of the topics raised in this article, please contact [email protected] or visit us at www.jmj.com
+If you would like to discuss any of the topics raised in this article, please contact Mark Britton.

 For over three decades, JMJ has been delivering impactful cultural change to help executives, leaders and front-line workers transform safety, sustainability, and business performance.
 We combine the deep experience of our people with our proprietary Transformation Cloud platform to deliver breakthrough results, making the impossible possible. www.jmj.com